Welcome to the Website of the

 Additionally, SHS demonstrated in the Phase III pilot Family Study (May through December 1997) that the study was able to recruit and retain large kindreds from which physiologic measurements were made and blood samples taken for direct genotyping.

-of the Family Study initiated in Phase III.
-Phase IV will recruit and examine
+expansion of the Family Study initiated in Phase III.
+Phase IV will recruit

-90 more families and perform linkage analysis on a total sample of 3600
+and examine 90 more families and perform linkage analysis on a total sample

-individuals including re-examination of the 900 Phase III Family Study
+of 3600 individuals including re-examination of the 900 Phase III Family

-participants.
-The major components of Phase IV include non-invasive carotid
+Study participants.
+The major components of Phase IV include non-invasive

 The Strong Heart Study-IV (SHS, Cardiovascular Disease in American Indians Phase IV) is continuing the mortality and morbidity surveillance of the original cohort, the study of the inheritance of risk factors in American Indian families, and the re-examination of the members of the original families recruited in Phase III.